The real drivers for personnel demand

-To anticipate: Most of the time it is not that easy.
-Usually there are one or more influencing factors that significantly modify productivity (e.g. order sizes, processes, infrastructure, season ...).
-In organizations, there are usually many assumptions about this.
-Some but not all assumptions can be confirmed in the analysis.
+Spoiler alert: Most of the time it is not that easy.
+Usually there are one or more influencing factors that significantly affect productivity (e.g. orders, processes, infrastructure, seasons ...).
+In organizations, there are usually many assumptions about this, but mostly not all of them are confirmed in our data analysis.

 What do know-how and software contribute?

-We use existing company data (modernly called Big Data) for the personnel requirements analysis and relate them to each other.
+We use existing company data (also called Big Data) for personnel requirements analysis and relate them to each other:

 Actual and planned performance